Home Page

 • During the Season and summer, Thomas, Marquis DeGuis, vows to find himself a bride who will not mind The Marquis' Kiss but ends up losing his heart to the highly Original Margaret Munroe.

-• In November, diplomats at the Congress of Vienna carve up Napoleon's former holdings.
+• In November, diplomats at the Congress of Vienna begin to carve up Napoleon's former holdings.

 1815